 Buying a house and renovating is expensive!
 There are few more things we’d like to do once we have a little more money saved up:

 - Mold inspection: 40% of American houses have undetected mold infestations, scary!
 Mold and mycotoxins can be REALLY dangerous to your health so I want to look into hiring a professional inspector.

 - Old Barn Milk Paint: 100% organic, non-toxic, solvent-free paint for repainting some furniture

 - Organic hemp shower curtain by Rawganique (most curtains and liners contains VOCs)

-- Savvy Rest furniture and mattress: Once it’s time to replace our mattress I definitely want a non-toxic one!
-Same with our couches and tables.
+- Savvy Rest furniture: Once it’s time to replace our furniture such as couches, I will be checking this out!
 Savvy Rest furniture contains no VOCs and is made with all-natural materials.

 - Wool carpets from the Green Design Center

 So our house DEFINITELY isn’t perfect, but we’re trying to make changes here and there which I think is a reasonable way to approach it!
 For example, we still use Wifi which gives off EMFs too, but we’re not trying to be hermits off the grid 😛